kaiaai/kaiaai.github.io/_posts/2025-03-06-kaiaai-configuration-file.md

     en: 32
 ```

-These lines configure the system LED GPIO.
+The 'led' top-level tag contains the system LED GPIO configure.
 The configuration example below is specifically for 30-pin ESP32 DOIT DevKit v1 modules that have an integrated LED connected to GPIO2.
 Other ESP32 modules may have a different GPIO LED assignment, a different type of LED (serial instead of driven directly by the GPIO) or may not have an integrated LED at all.
-You can find and reuse examples for various ESP32, ESP32S3, ESP32E, Arduino ESP32S3 Nano boards here https://github.com/kaiaai/firmware/tree/iron/kaiaai-esp32/data
+You can find and reuse examples for various ESP32, ESP32S3, ESP32E, Arduino ESP32S3 Nano boards here https://github.com/kaiaai/firmware/tree/iron/kaiaai-esp32/data.
 ```
 led:
   system: